pkgcore/pkgcore/doc/config.rst

 Actually the portage emulation mode uses inherit targets too, so you could just have inherited "ebuild-repo-common".
 Inherit targets do not have to live in the same file as they are inherited from.

+One last special features: things marked as "incremental" get their inherited value appended instead of overriding it.

 Different config format
 -----------------------